mohammadreza-ashouri/Python/README.md

 ### About Main project
-Python / Main section of the PASTA database framework.
+Main backend: install first!
+(Python backend of PASTA database)

 Pasta-dishes are a mixture pasta and sauce, the latter adds flavors and richness to the otherwise boring pasta.
 This database combines the boring data with the rich metadata to allow advanced data science.
 Just as in a pasta-dish, in the database one can fully adapt and improvise the metadata definitions to generate something novel.
 PASTA uses a local-first approach: store all data and metadata locally (always accessible to user) and synchronize with a server upon user request.